How Is a Line of Credit Different From a Credit Card?

 Choosing Between a Credit Card or Line of Credit

-Deciding which financial instrument is a better fit for you depends on your needs.
-If you’re looking for a high credit limit so you can access money as you need it for expenses like expanding your business or hiring new staff, a line of credit might make more sense.
+If you’re looking for a high credit limit so you can access money as you need it for expenses like expanding your business or bumping up staff for a big job, a line of credit might make more sense.

-Alternatively, if you just need a way to purchase equipment or office supplies and like the idea of earning rewards on those purchases, a credit card could make more sense.
+Alternatively, if you want a way to purchase equipment or office supplies and like the idea of earning rewards on those purchases, a credit card could make more sense.

 When to Use a Credit Card